 10. Disability Services: It is recommended that your syllabus contain the disability clause: “If you need course adaptations or accommodations because of a documented disability or if you have emergency information to share, please contact the Office of Disability Services at 100 Dunford Hall or 974-6087.
 This will ensure that you are properly registered for services.”

-Students, who have a disability and want special consideration, must register with disability services at least two weeks before using the service.
-The student is required to bring you a letter from disability services explaining the services that they are entitled to receive.
+Students, who have a disability and want special consideration, must register with Student Disability Services at least two weeks before using the service.
+The student is required to bring you a letter from SDS explaining the services that they are entitled to receive.
 The student should then discuss with you which services he/she would like to use.
 The instructor is to comply with the requests, as stated in the letter.
 If a student needs extra time or a quiet place for exams, the instructor is to make the arrangements.
-If it is not possible to work out these arrangements with the student, disability services will administer the exam.
-In this case, the student is required to bring you a form arranging for disability services to pick up the exam.
+If it is not possible to work out these arrangements with the student, SDS will administer the exam.
+In this case, the student is required to bring you a form arranging for SDS to pick up the exam.
 The instructor is to fill out the student information label on an envelope in the departmental office and sign across the seal.
 It will be placed in your mailbox when it is returned.

 Sometimes a student comes to the department office to complain about his/her instructor.
 The Lower Division Chair or Associate Head for Undergraduates will talk with the student and attempt to identify the problem(s) and to remind the student of his/her own obligations in the course.
 This initial conversation is simply a "fact-finding session" after which the instructor may be asked to come in to discuss the situation and to give his/her side of the matter.
 The department's main concern is that good instruction is provided, fair grading policies are used, and a pleasant atmosphere conducive to teaching and learning is maintained.
 Because students are often hesitant to discuss their concerns directly with the instructor, working through the departmental office is sometimes the only way for an instructor to learn that his/her student is troubled.
 The Lower Division Chair and Associate Head for Undergraduates are always willing to work with instructors to resolve problems.

 Telephones are provided for local use only, and they may not be used for long distance calls.
-The office will not give your number to students, but will take messages and put them in your mailbox.
+The office will not give your number to students, but will take messages and put them in your mailbox or email you.

 B. MAINTENANCE PROBLEMS